Rugby league in England: Great Britain

 The Great Britain side is also referred to as "the Lions" or "the British Lions".
 At international level the Women's Great Britain side is commonly referred to as the Great Britain Lionesses.

-England has historically provided the vast majority of players for the Great Britain team, one of the major national teams playing rugby league.
+England historically provided the vast majority of players for the Great Britain team, one of the major national teams playing rugby league.
 They compete against Australia for the Ashes, and New Zealand for the Baskerville Shield.

-The first Great Britain game took place on 18 January 1908 when they beat New Zealand 14–6 at Headingley.
-Great Britain took part in the 1954, 1957, 1960, 1968, 1970, 1972, 1977, 1985–1988 and 1989–1992 World Cups.
-They won a total of three World Cups; in 1954, 1960 and 1972.
+The first Great Britain match took place on 18 January 1908 when they beat New Zealand 14–6 at Headingley.
+Apart from the 1975 tournament, Great Britain took part in the Rugby League World Cup from its inception in 1954 until 1992, winning the tournament on three occasions: 1954, 1960 and 1972.

-Great Britain also played in the 1999, 2004, 2005 and 2006 Tri-Nations against New Zealand and Australia.
-Although Great Britain never won the Tri- Nations, they finished top of the table in 2005 but lost to Australia in the final.
+Great Britain also played in the Rugby League Tri-Nations until 2006 against New Zealand and Australia.
+Although Great Britain never won the tournament, they finished top of the table in 2005, losing to Australia in the final.

-In 2007 Great Britain was replaced by separate England, Ireland, Scotland and Wales teams; thereafter, Great Britain will only play on special occasions and tours.
+In 2007 Great Britain was replaced by separate teams for each of the home nations, returning only for a 2019 tour of New Zealand and Papua New Guinea.
+Two losses against the Kiwis in Auckland and Christchurch were book-ended by defeats against Tonga in Hamilton and Papua New Guinea in Port Moresby The whitewash attracted criticism from the British rugby league press, with the future viability of the team called into question.